Florida State pulls off another upset, knocks off Notre Dame 74-70

 Butler, who had only scored in double-figures once since December, set new career-highs for points (16), rebounds (8) and blocked shots (4).

-It was a huge boost on a night when the Seminoles got one starter back from injury but were without another.
+It was a huge boost on a night when the Seminoles got one starter back from injury but played without another.

 Senior guard Anthony Polite, who hadn't played in a month due to wrist surgery, came back and was immediately inserted into the starting lineup.
 But freshman guard Matthew Cleveland, who was the hero of last Saturday's win at Virginia, was held out with a virus.